Not Like Us: Sports

 Keith Murphy for Andscape predicted that "Not Like Us" could become the "next great sports anthem".
 Major professional sports leagues such as the National Basketball Association (NBA), the National Collegiate Athletic Association (NCAA), the National Football League (NFL), Major League Baseball (MLB), Major League Soccer (MLS), and the Women's National Basketball Association (WNBA) have used "Not Like Us" in their broadcasts and social media campaigns, especially teams from the Los Angeles area.
 USA Basketball also used the track throughout the 2024 Summer Olympics.
 Marching bands representing historically black universities, such as the Human Jukebox (Southern), Marching 100 (Florida A&M), and Sounds of Dyn-O-Mite (Alcorn State), performed "Not Like Us" during their respective sports seasons.

 The social media accounts of the Argentina national football team used the song's title to mock Drake after he lost a $300,000 bet in favor of Canada during the semifinals of the 2024 Copa América.
+The Los Angeles Dodgers used the song to mock the Toronto Blue Jays after defeating them in the 2025 World Series.
+The United States men's national ice hockey team used the song to celebrate after beating the Canadian team at the 2026 Winter Olympics.
+The Cleveland Cavaliers used the song to mock the Toronto Raptors when eliminating them from the 2026 NBA playoffs; Drake is associated with the Raptors.

 Crime

 Drake's OVO clothing retailer on London's Carnaby Street was vandalized on May 7, 2024, by an unknown graffiti artist, who plastered the phrase "They not like us" in silver lettering on its window.
-The London Metropolitan Police Service have not announced plans to investigate the store tagging and no arrests have been made.
+The Metropolitan Police did not announce plans to investigate the store tagging and no arrests were made.
 In the following days, two separate individuals were apprehended by the Toronto Police while attempting to break into Drake's Bridle Path home; the same residence shown on the cover art for "Not Like Us".
 On June 30, 2024, Rick Ross and his entourage were attacked at the Ignite Music Festival in Vancouver, Canada, by a group of attendees after he played "Not Like Us" to close out his headlining set.
 Ross later reported to TMZ that no one from his team suffered any serious injuries from the assault.